 - Ceramic fillings are bonded to the tooth, creating a seal that blocks out bacteria.
 Metal fillings are packed into the tooth but not bonded, which makes it possible for bacteria to lodge under the filling and create hidden decay.

 - Unlike metal, porcelain does not change its shape or size in response to temperature fluctuations.
 As a result, it won’t exert the kinds of pressure that older fillings create within a tooth.

 - Last but certainly not least, ceramic fillings are much safer for your health.
 Metal fillings release mercury vapor, a known toxin, every time they come into contact with something hot, such as a sip of coffee or a slice of pizza.
-Mercury is absorbed by the body and can be very dangerous.
 Although there is some controversy over the health impact of the small amount of mercury in metal fillings, many countries have banned them as a toxic substance.

 Alone or As Part of a Larger Restoration

 Porcelain fillings can be done as a single procedure, or as part of a larger course of cosmetic dental work, such as a full mouth reconstruction.
 Whether you need new inlays or are interested in having old metal fillings replaced, Dr. Kleive will assess the health of your teeth and gums and recommend the solution that will be most helpful in restoring oral health, preventing sensitivity, and improving the strength of your teeth.

 I have superficial damage to the front and sides of my teeth.
 Is that something that can be repaired with porcelain fillings?

 Depending on the type and extent of the damage, porcelain onlays may be a good choice for repairing scratched or chipped teeth.
 Porcelain veneers are another viable option for this kind of issue.

 I already have several metal fillings, but I don’t like the way they look or feel in my mouth.
 Is it possible to replace them with porcelain fillings?